Multi-Preconditioned LBFGS for Training Finite-Basis PINNs: Numerical results

 \subsection{Convergence properties of multi-preconditioned LBFGS}

-First, we investigate the impact of the scaling strategies discussed in \Cref{sec:multi_prec} on the performance of the MP-LBFGS method. \Cref{fig:plotscalings_robustness} shows that, independently of the chosen decomposition, the UniS strategy leads to unstable training.
+First, we investigate the impact of the scaling strategies discussed in Sect.~\ref{sec:multi_prec} on the performance of the MP-LBFGS method.
+Fig.~\ref{fig:plotscalings_robustness} shows that, independently of the chosen decomposition, the UniS strategy leads to unstable training.
 We further observe that as the number of subdomains increases (e.g., from $2\times2$ to $4\times4$), the SPM strategy significantly outperforms the LSS approach.
 This behavior can be attributed to the increasing distance between successive iterates after each line-search step.
 We also observe that, even for a fixed number of subdomains, the choice of decomposition strongly affects MP-LBFGS performance.
 For example, moving from a $2\times2$ to a $4\times1$ decomposition significantly degrades the LSS method, whereas the SPM strategy achieves an error reduction of more than one order of magnitude.

 Next, we compare the performance of MP-LBFGS with standard LBFGS.
 Results are reported in terms of epochs and effective parallel gradient evaluations $(\# g_e)$.
-The metric $\# g_e$ approximately reflects the per-device computational work, while excluding communication overhead, costs of parameter updates and loss evaluations (see \Cref{tab:computational_cost}).
+The metric $\# g_e$ approximately reflects the per-device computational work, while excluding communication overhead, costs of parameter updates and loss evaluations (see Tab.~\ref{tab:computational_cost}).
 The number of epochs serves as a proxy for communication cost.
+Here, we also note that, for all presented experiments, the number of Newton iterations in the SPM method, denoted as $\#\text{its}_{\text{Newton}}$, is on average equal to two.

 We first examine the performance of MP-LBFGS while varying the number of local LBFGS iterations $\eta$, with $\eta=0$ corresponding to standard LBFGS.
-As shown in \Cref{fig:expII2x4}, all MP-LBFGS configurations converge significantly faster in terms of epochs, thereby reducing communication cost.
+As shown in Fig.~\ref{fig:expII2x4}, all MP-LBFGS configurations converge significantly faster in terms of epochs, thereby reducing communication cost.
 Moreover, MP-LBFGS requires a comparable, and in several cases lower, number of effective gradient evaluations $(\# g_e)$.
 We also highlight, that for several values of $\eta$, MP-LBFGS achieves up to an order-of-magnitude reduction in the validation error $L_2^{\mathrm{val}}$.